|Did this page help you? Yes | No | Tell us about it...|

 Both the deployment wizard and the deployment tool can redeploy a new instance of your application over an already-running instance.

-You can designate AWS accounts as GovCloud users.
-These users are then able to use the GovCloud region.
+You can designate AWS accounts as AWS GovCloud users.
+These users are then able to use the AWS GovCloud region.

 You can specify whether an Amazon S3 object should use server-side encryption.
 You can specify this feature at the time that you upload the object or afterwards in the object's properties dialog box.

 Customize Columns in AMI, Instance, and Volume Views

 In AWS Explorer, you can customize which columns are displayed when you are viewing Amazon Machine Images (AMIs), Amazon EC2 instances, and EBS volumes.

 Tagging of AMIs, Instances, and Volumes

 From AWS Explorer, you can add tags and tag values to AMIs, Amazon EC2 instances, and EBS volumes.
 Tags that you add are automatically added as columns in AWS Explorer views, and as with other columns, you can hide these columns if you choose.